Blog

 • The {format_instructions} variable is a placeholder for specifying any additional formatting requirements, like the desired output structure (e.g., numbered list, JSON format).
 This allows programmatically enforcing a consistent, easily parseable output schema.
 Further down we show how these format instructions are dynamically generated from the JSONOutputParser built on top of the incorrect answer Pydantic model.

 Of course, prompt engineering is still more art than science, and these examples were arrived at through extensive iteration and refinement.
 Prompt composition is an area of active research and tooling to help make this process more systematic is rapidly evolving.
-You should experiment with a variety of tecniques and prompt formats depending on the use case you are trying to solve.
+You should experiment with a variety of techniques and prompt formats depending on the use case you are trying to solve.

 Parsing Outputs with Pydantic